mbukatov/tendrl-wiki/SSL-Configuration-for-Tendrl.md

 ## What are the use cases?

-* Secure all direct user facing interfaces of Tendrl server machine (tendrl web, grafana)
+* Secure all direct user facing interfaces of Tendrl server machine (tendrl web, grafana).
+* Secure all remaining services running on Tendrl server machine (graphite, etcd, ...).
-* Secure all communications within storage cluster (etcd, carbon, ...)
+* Secure all communication channels within storage cluster (etcd, carbon, ...).

-Since Tendrl server machine hosts all Tendrl services listening on some tcp port, we need to secure all of them.
+Ports opened on Tendrl server: 2379/tcp 2003/tcp 10080/tcp 9292/tcp 3000/tcp 8789/tcp 80/tcp

+Use case 1) Make user facing Tendrl server interfaces (tendrl web and grafana) available on separate network.

 ## What needs to be done